 What are the best alternatives to stocks?

-There are plenty of alternatives to stocks which may help you build a more diverse portfolio.
+There are plenty of alternatives to stocks that may help you build a more diverse portfolio.
 The best alternatives to stocks include real estate crowdfunding and commodities like gold and silver.
-If you’re comfortable taking higher risk to increase the potential return, cryptocurrencies may be worth exploring.
+If you’re comfortable taking higher risks to increase the potential return, cryptocurrencies may be worth exploring.